marvinkreis/guut/templates/debug_prompt_new.md

 ```

 Output all code in single Python function called `test__<function_name>` with no parameters.
 Don't use any testing frameworks.

+# Running code

+Whenever you submit a test case (experiment or test), our system will run your code on the **Baseline** (the correct code, without the mutant) and give you the output.
+When that is finished, it applies the **Mutant** to the code and runs your code again.

+This means that your test case can only use one version of the target code (**Baseline** or **Mutant**) at once.
+You test case simply imports the target code and runs it, without knowing if it imported the **Baseline** or the **Mutant**.
+Since the system will run your test case once with the **Baseline** and once with the **Mutant**, you will still get the output for both versions.

+Again, you cannot import the **Baseline** and the **Mutant** together.
+Your tests will import the target code, which can be either the **Baseline** or the **Mutant** and your job is to design the test in a way, such that it produces different outputs when we switch out the imported target code from the **Baseline** to the **Muntant**.

+Therefore, there is no point in re-implementing the code yourself, since the test should examine the imported code, not a recreation it.

+There is also no `mutant` module, so imports like `from mutant.sieve import sieve` will result in `ModuleNotFoundError: No module named 'mutant'`.
+This makes the test case useless.

 # Scientific Debugging